 Vendor Evaluations

 Vendor evaluations are managed by internal staff, with a single vendor completing all tasks.
 Vendor evaluations may be applied to a demonstration, pilot, or assessment.
 This evaluation pathway engages vendors to provide initial research on market readiness, market barriers, customer interest, and work in other territories, before they assess, install, and analyze the results of the technology.
 The vendor must not have a financial interest in the outcome of the pilot, demonstration, or assessment and must have the necessary engineering, research, or measurement and verification (M&V) experience to evaluate the idea in an unbiased manner.
 The vendor ultimately recommends whether and how to integrate the technology into the programs and presents key information to inform deployment of the offering, such as target customers, market barriers, savings methodology, and best practices for installations and commissioning.
 The key differences between a vendor evaluator and independent evaluator relate to oversight and coordination with the Rhode Island Evaluation, Measurement & Verification (EM&V) framework described in Attachment 3.
+A vendor evaluation is conducted by one of our existing program vendors and is managed by the program implementation team (with input/review from EM&V staff), whereas the independent evaluation is conducted by an evaluation firm chosen by the EM&V team through the evaluation selection process and managed by EM&V staff.

 A vendor evaluation is likely to be recommended if a solution:

-Is not expected to contribute significant program savings, either because it is a niche application or the per-project savings are relatively small.
+Is not expected to contribute significant program savings, either because it is a niche application, or the per-project savings are relatively small.

 Is expected to be delivered through a custom pathway with site specific information inputs available during program delivery.